Root Cause Analysis Tip: Extent of Cause … Extent of Condition

 The risk of failure (a blade falling off) was real (injury of someone being struck or property damage) but was decided to be fairly limited.
 Perhaps in some other industry (for example, the nuclear industry), the sensitivity to regulatory and press reaction would lead to an immediate extent of cause evaluation and an even more extensive temporary corrective action.
 It is all in the judgment of the evaluator and management team and their risk tolerance.

 The root cause analysis of the two failures showed manufacturing problems with that particular blade type.
-This made the extent of cause analysis fairly easy to perform in that the manufacturing process for this type blade was fairly unique.
+This made the extent of cause analysis fairly easy to perform in that the manufacturing process for this type of blade was fairly unique.
 Thus, the corrective actions included inspections of B53 blades and repairs to any found to be delaminating because of the specific causes that had been identified.

-Also, the generic corrective actions included addition safeguards in the manufacturing process to prevent future failures and an additional safeguard for current and future blades of this type to ensure the elimination of future failures.
+Also, the generic corrective actions included additional safeguards in the manufacturing process to prevent future failures and an additional safeguard for current and future blades of this type to ensure the elimination of future failures.
 This demonstrates how extent of cause can be used to help develop corrective actions for Generic Causes.

 Would you like to learn more about root cause analysis and preventing failures?
 Then attend our 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training to learn the TapRooT® method for identifying and correcting root and generic causes.
 See this link for upcoming course dates around the world: